-- Before using the multi-display capability, the video driver supplied with your computer must be installed - The computer enters Standby or Hibernation mode when the LCD is closed.
-If you want to use the computer with the LCD closed, set Do Nothing to the "When I close the lid of my portable computer" option in the Power Management Properties.
-Thus the computer does not enter Standby or Hibernation mode when the LCD is closed. - When the LCD of the computer is closed, the LCD backlight will grow dim.
-Once the LCD cover is opened, the LCD backlight will restore.
-This is a way of saving system power.
+- Before using the multi-display capability, the video driver supplied with your computer must be installed. - System enters Standby/Hibernation mode when the LCD is closed.
+If you want to use the computer with the LCD closed, set Do Nothing to the "When I close the lid of my portable computer" option in the Power Options Properties.
+Thus the computer does not enter Standby or Hibernation mode when the LCD is closed.